marijnh/Eloquent-JavaScript/15_event.md

 {{index "mouse trail (exercise)"}}

 Creating the elements is best done with a loop.
 Append them to the document to make them show up.
-To be able to access them later in order to change their position, you'll want to store the elements in an array.
+To be able to access them later to change their position, you'll want to store the elements in an array.

 {{index "mousemove event", [array, indexing], "remainder operator", "% operator"}}